 Best Tech City #1: Atlanta

-Atlanta is a bustling tech hub and perhaps the most promising city for programmers in the region.
-This Georgia city is home to dozens of high-tech startups, along with many large employers.
+Atlanta is a bustling tech hub and one of the most promising cities for information technology jobs in the region.
+This Georgia tech hub is home to dozens of high-tech startups, along with many large employers.
 Even better?
 Atlanta’s competitive wages and lower cost of living make it an excellent place to start a tech career.

 The Atlanta Tech Scene

-Technology is already a vital part of Atlanta’s economy.
-More than 100,000 tech jobs were posted in 2018 alone, and the industry continues to enjoy a steady 3.2% annual growth rate.
+Technology is already a vital part of Atlanta’s economy, and it’s still one of the fastest-growing tech cities.
+More than 1100,000 tech jobs were posted in 2021 alone.
 Atlanta is home to major companies such as Airbus, Microsoft, and Waystar, along with numerous startups.
 Many are centered in the Atlanta Tech Village, where burgeoning small companies share space and collaborate.

 Start coding now